3D Crowd Counting via Geometric Attention-guided Multi-View Fusion: Related Work

 \subsection{Multi-view counting}

-Traditional multi-view counting methods can be divided into 3 categories: detection/tracking based \citep{dittrich2017people,li2012people,ma2012reliable,Maddalena2014people}, regression based \citep{Ryan2014Scene,Tang2014Cross}, 3D cylinder based \citep{Ge2010Crowd}.
+Traditional multi-view counting methods can be divided into 3 categories: detection/tracking based \citep{dittrich2017people,li2012people,ma2012reliable,Maddalena2014people}, regression based \citep{Ryan2014Scene,Tang2014Cross}, and 3D cylinder based methods \citep{Ge2010Crowd}.
 These multi-view counting methods have several limitations.
 First, they need to utilize foreground extraction techniques to segment the crowd from background.
 Therefore, the effectiveness of the foreground extraction step limits the final counting performance.
 Second, hand-crafted features are used both in the people detection or crowd count regression.
 The hand-crafted features lack representation ability, which reduces the robustness and the performance of the methods.
-Third, these methods are mainly performed and tested on the PETS2009 \citep{ferryman2009pets2009}, which is a multi-view dataset with small crowd numbers and staged crowd behavior.
+Third, these methods are mainly developed and tested on the PETS2009 \citep{ferryman2009pets2009}, which is a multi-view dataset with small crowd numbers and staged crowd behavior.

-Recently, \citealp{zhang2019wide} proposed a DNN-based multi-view counting method MVMS and a new larger multi-view counting dataset CityStreet.
-MVMS first extracts camera-view information (density maps or features), and then projects them to the average-height plane in the 3D scene with the given camera parameters.
+Recently, \cite{zhang2019wide} proposed a DNN-based multi-view counting method and a new larger multi-view counting dataset, CityStreet.
+This multi-view multi-scale (MVMS) DNN first extracts camera-view information (density maps or features), and then projects them to the average-height plane in the 3D scene with the given camera parameters.
 Next, the projected features are fused and decoded to predict the scene-level density maps (on the average height plane).
-Our proposed method differs from MVMS in the several aspects: 1) instead of using average-height projection, we use multi-height projection, which \abc{spatially aligns the person's features (e.g., head, body and feet features) in 3D, making it easier to} find the geometric correspondence across views (See Fig. \ref{fig:3dprojection}); 2) we predict a 3D crowd density map, generated using 3D Gaussian kernels, which provides distribution of the crowd in 3D space; 3) the 3D density map prediction is back-projected to each camera view, and compared with the 2D ground-truth density map of the camera view, which defines a projection consistency loss for improving the accuracy.
+Our proposed method differs from MVMS in the several aspects: 1) instead of using average-height projection \zqq{(2D-2D projection)}, we use multi-height projection \zqq{(2D-3D projection)}, which spatially aligns the person's features (e.g., head, body and feet features) in 3D, making it easier to find the geometric correspondence across views (See Fig. \ref{fig:3dprojection}); 2) we predict a 3D crowd density map, generated using 3D Gaussian kernels, which provides distribution of the crowd in 3D space; 3) the 3D density map prediction is back-projected to each camera view, and compared with the 2D ground-truth density map of the camera view, which defines a projection consistency loss for improving the accuracy.